API Documentation

 Data is available at the level of cells in the H3 hexagonal grid system.
 Accordingly, results at nearby coordinates within the same cell will be identical.1

 An API key is required.
-Plans (including a free demo tier) are on the API plans page.
+Plans (including a free demo tier) are on the API page.

 Authentication